-Lighting videos without any external equipment can be quite challenging especially when you are recording videos with a smartphone.
-Although, the new iPhone 11 takes great shots and records videos brilliantly in low light, the only drawback is that there is a certain shakiness and jitter your editing software cannot help.
+Lighting videos without any external equipment like external microphone can be quite challenging especially when you are recording videos or slow motion videos with a smartphone.
+Although, the new iPhone 11 takes great shots and records videos brilliantly in low light, the only drawback is that there is a certain shakiness and jitter your editing tools or software cannot help.
 In the future, they might introduce a new software feature to tackle this issue but for now, let’s take a look at some ways external soft lighting can up your videography skills.
-Purchasing a small LED light can make a huge difference to your video quality, but the important thing is that the light source is soft.
+Purchasing a small LED light can make a huge difference to your iPhone video quality, but the important thing is that the light source is soft.
 The Genaray LED-2100 is a type of LED light that is relatively small, but it can provide great amount of lighting turned to maximum.
 Another solid option is the Lume Cube 1500.
 The Lume Cube 1500 is a small but powerful external LED light that can easily fit in your kit without taking much room.
 However, with all that being said, external lights, especially small external lights can be quite harsh on your subject, creating an unpleasant look.
 To tackle this issue, simply apply a light diffuser sheet or cloth over the light and you will be stunned with how much it affects the overall video quality.
-It will diffuse the harsh light coming from the external lights that you might be using making your final video look extremely good in terms of lighting.
+It will diffuse the harsh light coming from the external lights that you might be using making your final iPhone video look extremely good in terms of lighting.

 Shooting in areas with better outdoor lighting conditions